ScotRail ticket examiners back strikes on top of industrial action by conductors | Press and Journal

 “It’s time for serious talks, a serious approach to workplace fairness and justice and a serious solution to be reached.”

-Other services on key routes will be cancelled as a result of the conductor action over the next four Sundays include:
+Several services on key routes will be cancelled as a result of the conductor action over the next four Sundays, including:

 Edinburgh: Inverness/Aberdeen, Inverkeithing/Glenrothes/Kirkcaldy/Perth/Dundee, Stirling/Dunblane, Tweedbank, North Berwick, Glasgow Central via Shotts.